Samweli/samweli.github.io/_posts/2025-05-27--QGIS-Development-Using-Docker.md

 and explain its difference compared to the suggested Docker-based approach.

-The whole QGIS development workflow is a huge ecosystem containing various components, general practices and a number of tools **similar to many other big open source projects**.
+The whole QGIS development workflow is a huge ecosystem containing various components, general practices and a number of tools.
+This is quite **similar to many other big open source projects**.
 I'm not going to cover all of these here, but I will address the high-level structure that anyone (even a beginner) can adopt and use for the development of core QGIS features.
+Lastly I will highlight few points to take into consideration when planning to contribute to the QGIS project.

 ## Compiling QGIS Desktop